Duration: 6 night(s) From £1,725

-During your trip you will stay in Fort William, enjoying splendid hiking with your Wilderness Scotland Guide before journeying west to the enchanting Isle of Eigg.
+During this self-drive tour, you will stay in Fort William, enjoying splendid hiking with your Wilderness Scotland Guide before journeying west to the enchanting Isle of Eigg.
 Here you will hike and spend a night before moving on the stunning Arisaig House back on the mainland for the remainder of your trip.
 You will enjoy the finest Highland cooking from fresh local ingredients and be able to relax and explore at your own pace when not with your guide.

 Start date: This trip can be taken on any dates you choose.
 However, due to the ferry timetables, it cannot start on a Monday.

 You will make your way by car to Fort William, journeying across the famous Rannoch Moor and through Glen Coe if coming from the South.
 From the North you will pass Loch Ness and the famous Urquhart Castle.
 On arrival in Fort William you can settle in to your welcoming accommodation near the town centre, explore the town and enjoy dinner.
 Overnight Fort William.